fleetdm/fleet/docs/README.md

 # Fleet Documentation

-Welcome to the documentation for the Kolide Fleet osquery fleet manager.
+Welcome to the documentation for the Fleet osquery fleet manager.

 - If you're interested in using the `fleetctl` CLI to manage your osquery fleet, see the [CLI Documentation](./cli/README.md).
 - Resources for deploying osquery to hosts, deploying the Fleet server, installing Fleet's infrastructure dependencies, etc. can all be found in the [Infrastructure Documentation](./infrastructure/README.md).